 DAVIDSON-ARABIA MOUNTAIN NATURE PRESERVE

-As the fight against the COVID 19 continues county parks and trails will remain open for outdoor use.
+As the fight against the COVID 19 continues, county parks and trails will remain open for outdoor use.
 Stretch your legs and enjoy some fresh air all around DeKalb.
 (View a map of all of them here).
 If you visit a park, or any other public location, follow CDC guidance on how to protect yourself and including those for social distancing.
 Additional operational updates will be available as issued and can be found at www.dekalbcountyga.gov/coronavirus.
-The following facilities, parks, events and activities will be suspended until further notice.
-(For more information on parking please scroll down)

 This 2200 acre nature preserve is adorned with features like Arabia Mountain, Arabia Lake, South River, wetlands, rock outcrops, temperature forests, and fields that can be enjoyed year-round.
 Arabia's unique ecology provides habitat for some equally unique wildlife species!
 The preserve is also home to many unique plants, including federally protected species.
 We encourage you to enjoy the nature preserve; take your memories with you, but please leave all things natural behind for others to enjoy.